About the Author

 As soon as you’ve submitted your application and sent in the appropriate fees, you’ll receive an email stating that the Ohio Board has received your application.

 Note: You can lookup the status of your licensure application at any time after submission.
-You may notice comments on your application requesting more documentation gets sent to the Board before they can approve your medical license application.
+You may notice comments on your application requesting more documentation gets sent to the Board before they can approve your Ohio medical license application.

 If you’ve submitted an application for a job in the past, you’ll notice that the beginning of your application to become an Ohio physician is very similar.
 You’ll have to provide your personal information like your full name and address.